 The pop queen stood by Hillary Clinton’s side during the election, and since then, she has become one of the voices of the opposition.

-The self-made powerful entrepreneur encourages people to vote in order to change things that aren’t going so well with the current administration.
+The influential self-made entrepreneur encourages people to vote to change things that aren’t going so well with the current administration.

 Women have curves and Ashley knows it.
 That’s why she has turned the fashion industry upside down.
 Well done!